 Guthrum to convert to Christianity.
 Alfred's control of these marauding Vikings paved the way for the future unity of England.

 As time as passed, Alfred's popularity has waxed and waned.
 Over the centuries he has had to do battle with the cult of

 King Arthur, whose was much loved by the Tudor King Henry VII and the Victorians.
 Alfred was popular during the French Wars, the opera Alfred, by Thomas Arne is about him.
-The opera famously ended in Rule Britannia, which is
+The opera famously ended in Rule Britannia, which isexactly what Alfred did.

 Alfred the Great is not remembered for anything specific, he is remembered for his fairness and his military achievements, great achievements that lead to a kingdom being able to develop it own national identity.

 King Alfred the Great died on the 26th October 899, at the age of about 50.